q335r49/microviche/README.md

 #####Color

 Color a label via the syntax `label_text#highlightgroup`.
 For example, `^ Danger!#WarningMsg` should color the label bright red.
-If coloring is causing slowdowns or drawing issues, you can toggle it with the **T** command while in map mode.
+You can toggle coloring on and off with the **T** command while in map mode.
 See `:help highlight` for information on how to define highlight groups.

 #####Position

 Suppose you have just named a map block after a heading in the text, but the actual heading occurs halfway down the block.
 Furthermore, this heading is the second column in a larger block of text, so you would like to show the previous split as well.
 By default, jumping to the target grid will put the cursor at the top left corner and the split at the leftmost position, but positioning commands can alter this.
 These commands follow the second `#` in a label.
 (To reposition the view but skip highlighting use `##`.)
-For example, in the above case we would use `* Heading##s20j` to shift the view left one split (s) and move the cursor down 20 lines (20j).
+For example, in the above case we would use `* Heading##s20j` to shift the view left one split (s) and move the cursor down 20 lines (20j), or perhaps just `* Heading##20jCM` to put that line in the center screen column (C) and the middle line of the screen (L).
 The complete list of commands is:

 Syntax | Action
 --- | ---